MidnattLantern/hidoc/README.md

 - This page is located inside `src > pages > auth`.

+Agile development:
+===
+The user stories list priority features with a number.
+The higher the number, the less important those features are.
+HiDoc use an agile approach, meaning the less important user stories were only developed after the current priority were polished to a standard sufficient to be deployed.

 User stories:
 ===
+1. Absolutely essential, without these stories, HiDoc cannot exist:
+- Navbar:
-- Navbar: As a user, I can see a navigation bar from every page so that I can easily navigate around HiDoc.
+As a user, I can see a navigation bar from every page so that I can easily navigate around HiDoc.
+So that whatever I want to do is accessible.
+- Navbar collapse:
-- Navbar: As a user on a small screen/ small window, the navigation bar is hidden inside a 'hamburger' button, so that the navigation bar don't take up space on the small screen/ window.
+As a user on a small screen/ small window, the navigation bar is hidden inside a 'hamburger' button.
+So that the navigation bar don't take up space on the small screen/ window.
-- Sign Up: As a user, I can sign up.
+- Sign Up:
+As a user, I can sign up.
+- Sign In:
+As a user, I can sign in.
+- Sign out:
+As a signed in user, I can sign out.
+- Portfolio:
+As a signed in user, I can see my name and all my projects in a porfolio page.
+- Create project:
+As a signed in user, inside my portfolio page, I can click a button that let me create a new project to my property, and give it a name.
+- Edit projects:
+As a signed in user, inside my porfolio page, I can click a button for any of my projects, that let me change its name.
+- Delete projects:
+As a signed in user, inside my portfolio page, I can click a button for any of my projects, that let me delete it and all its content.
+- Add text object:
+As a signed in user, inside my project, I can click a button that adds a text object.
+- Edit text object:
+As a signed in user, inside my project, I can click a button that changes the content of an existing text object.
+- Delete text object:
+As a signed in user, inside my project, I can click a button that deletes an existing text object.
+- Add image object:
+As a signed in user, inside my project, I can click a button that adds an image object.
+- Delete image object:
+As a signed in user, inside my project, I can click a button that deletes an existing image object.
+- Reassign object:
+As a signed in user, inside my project, I can click and drag any object to rearrange the order they appear.

+2. Essential, HiDoc would be functional, but not complete without these:
+- Browse:
+As a user, I can browse all public projects.
+So that I can find inspiration.
+- Search artist:
+As a user, I can search for artists by entering their name and see their name appear with a hyperlink to their portfolio.
+So that I can find artists I know the name of.
-- Sign In: As a user, I can sign in.
+- Watch list: As a signed in user, I can find a list of all projects I've clicked Watch, so that I can save all the projects I have interest in.
+- Watch button:
+As a signed in user, looking at any project, I can click a Watch button that will add that project to my Watch list.
+So that I can save all the projects I have interst in.
+- Unwatch button:
+As a signed in user, who have clicked the watch button for any project, I can click it again to unwatch it.
+So that projects I don't want in my watch list are gone.

+3. Optional, HiDoc don't need these, but they are valuable features:
+- Watch count: As a user, I can see how many people are watching a project.
+So that I know how much attention the project has.

 Credits: